kholisrag/me.kholisrag.com/content/about/index.md

 ---

 Humanity has undoubtedly evolved throughout history, the present, and possibly into the future.
-I, Kholis Respati Agum Gumelar, also go by the name 'kholis' for the sake of clarity, felt the evolution too.
+I, Kholis Respati Agum Gumelar, also go by the name 'kholis', felt the evolution too.

 I had held that conviction until this juncture in my life.
-I was enthusiastic, self-driven, and inquisitive regarding the IT server world, encompassing both On-Premise and Public Cloud (AWS, GCP) environments.
+I'm enthusiastic, self-driven, and inquisitive regarding the IT server world, encompassing both On-Premise and Public Cloud (AWS, GCP) environments.

-I have recently developed an interest in the conceptualization, design, implementation and full automation of complex cloud infrastructure.
+I have recently developed an interest in the design, implementation and full automation of complex infrastructure both On-Premise and Public Cloud.

 I obtained reassurance concerning my career trajectory through: